Ben Harper: Personal life

 In 1996, Harper married his first wife, Joanna.
-They have two children together, son Charles (born circa 1997) and daughter Harris (born circa 2000).
+They have two children together.
 Harper and Joanna separated in 2000, and were divorced in 2001.

-Harper began dating actress Laura Dern after they met at one of his concerts in fall 2000.
+Harper began dating actress Laura Dern after they met at one of his concerts in Fall 2000.
 Harper and Dern married on December 23, 2005, at their home in Los Angeles.
 They have two children, son Ellery Walker (born August 2001) and daughter Jaya (born November 2004).
+In 2006, the pair co-directed the video for his song "Better Way."
 In October 2010, Harper filed for divorce from Dern, citing irreconcilable differences.
 They briefly reconciled and attended the 2012 Golden Globe Awards together, but Dern reactivated the divorce by filing a legal response in July 2012.
 The divorce was finalized in September 2013.

-Harper married his third wife, social advocate Jaclyn Matfus, on January 1, 2015.
+Harper married social advocate Jaclyn Matfus, on January 1, 2015.
 Their son Besso was born in June 2017.

 Harper is a skateboarder who has trained with Rodney Mullen and he also owns a warehouse for his personal skateboarding.
 Harper co-owns the skateboarding brand Roller Horror with professional skateboarder Mike York.
 In September 2016, Harper appeared on The Nine Club skateboard podcast, hosted by Chris Roberts, where he discussed his relationship and history with skateboarding.
 On The Nine Club, he also reveals that he went to school and began skateboarding with Chris Miller in Pomona, California.

 Harper's cousin is Washington State Supreme Court Justice Steven Gonzalez.